ONLYOFFICE/docspace-api-sdk-javascript/docs/PeopleProfilesApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.PeopleProfilesApi();
+let apiInstance = new DocspaceApiTypescript.PeopleProfilesApi();
 let opts = {
   'count': 1234, // Number | The maximum number of items to be retrieved in the response.
   'startIndex': 1234, // Number | The zero-based index of the first item to be retrieved in a filtered result set.
   'filterBy': "some text", // String | Specifies the filter criteria for user-related queries.
   'sortBy': "some text", // String | Specifies the property or field name by which the results should be sorted.
-  'sortOrder': new Api.SortOrder(), // SortOrder | The order in which the results are sorted.
+  'sortOrder': new DocspaceApiTypescript.SortOrder(), // SortOrder | The order in which the results are sorted.
   'filterSeparator': "some text", // String | The character or string used to separate multiple filter values in a filtering query.
   'filterValue': "some text" // String | The text value used as an additional filter criterion for profiles retrieval.
 };